 Some other possibilities are working on feature films or TV.
 These can be harder jobs to get, but can be very creatively rewarding.

 We know a thing or two about how to get into stop-motion here at A+C. The company started out in a garage with a camera, some plasticine, and a dream.
 Over the last 13 years A+C has been built up into one of the best stop-motion studios in the country.
-We’ve done work for brands like LEGO, Costa, TK Maxx, British Airways, and more.
+We’ve done work for brands like The LEGO® Group, Costa, TK Maxx, British Airways, and more.

 Safe to say, we know what it takes.